v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 > [!IMPORTANT]
 > Verb + what you’re going to track / count + from x to y

-In this formula, the verb is your action, what you are going to track or count is your area of focus, the X to Y is your measure; the difference between the X and Y is the level of ambition you're trying to achieve.
+In this formula, the verb is your action, what you are going to track or count is your area of focus, the X to Y is your measure; the difference between the X and Y is the change you're trying to achieve.

 > [!NOTE]
-> Example: Increase our NPS score from 40 to 50
+> Example: Increase our net promoter score from 40 to 50

 ### Formula for writing Initiatives